 How to Clean and Treat a Dog’s Scabbed Back

-Dogs are prone to getting scabs on their backs for various reasons – from playing too rough to getting into a scrap with another animal.
+Dogs are prone to getting scabs on their backs, from playing too rough to getting into a scrap with another animal.

-In most cases, these crusty scabs will heal independently, given enough time and rest.
+These crusty scabs will often heal independently, given enough time and rest.
 However, there are some cases where the scab needs to be cleaned and treated to speed up the healing process.

 The Dog’s coat with scabs may already be suffering from hair loss.
 But if there are bits of retaining hair around the scabs, it is best to trim it out to keep the infected area clean and see the extent of the infection.